GoogleChrome/developer.chrome.com/site/en/blog/renderingng-architecture/index.md

 and otherwise it is remote.

 You can imagine coloring frames according to their render process.
-In the next example, the green circles are all frames in one render process;
+In the preceding example, the green circles are all frames in one render process;
 the red ones are in a second, and the blue one is in a third.

 A local frame tree is a connected component of the same color in a frame tree.